 But while she’s in her ideal career now, it took Ella a bit of time to figure out what future was the right one for her.

-When she was in her last semester of a Bachelor of Social Sciences (Police Studies), she realised that police work might not be the best fit for her – which inspired her to study a Masters in Social Work.
+When she was in her last semester of a Bachelor of Social Sciences (Police Studies), she realised that police work might not be the best fit for her – which inspired her to study a Master of Social Work (Qualifying).

 I didn’t feel like I could make the positive change in the police force that I could from the opportunities social work can provide, explains Ella.